Dolores Claiborne: Plot summary

 Dolores reports Joe missing, and his body is found after several days of searching.
 His death is ruled an accident despite the suspicions of the local coroner.
 Dolores is free of Joe, but her actions have damaged her relationship with Selena, who has her own suspicions.
 Rumors begin to circulate that she has gotten away with murder.

-The narrative finally arrives at the circumstances of Vera's death, the event which has led Dolores to tell her story.
+The narrative finally arrives at the circumstances of Vera's death, the event that has led Dolores to tell her story.
 She confesses that Vera, during one of her hallucinations, managed to leave her wheelchair and fell down a flight of stairs.
 As she falls, Dolores has a terrifying vision of Joe's ghost.
 Still alive and lucid in spite of her injuries, Vera begs Dolores to help end her suffering.
 Dolores fetches a rolling pin, meaning to dispatch her, but Vera dies before she can use it.
 The incriminating scene is discovered by the local mailman, who suspects Dolores of killing the old woman and forces her to call the police.

 That night, Dolores is harassed by members of the community who believe she has already escaped punishment for murder in the past.
 The next day, she receives a phone call from Vera's lawyer, who informs a shocked Dolores that she has inherited Vera's entire fortune—nearly $30 million.
 Dolores initially refuses the money, believing it should go to Vera's estranged children, but learns that the children were killed in a car crash in 1961, and that Vera has spent the last thirty years of her life pretending to herself that they were still alive.
 Knowing the inheritance will be seen as a motive and worsen the case against her, Dolores realizes that the only way to clear her name is to confess everything.
 Feeling at peace with herself at long last, she ends her statement.

 Several newspaper articles provide an epilogue to the story, revealing that Dolores was cleared of any blame in Vera's death and has anonymously donated Vera's fortune to the New England Home for Little Wanderers.
-The final article implies that Dolores and Selena have reconciled and that Selena will be coming home for the first time in twenty years.
+The final article implies that Dolores and Selena have reconciled and that Selena will be coming home for the first time in 20 years.